 Note: Outside deck areas are also extremely important factors.
 You'll spend as much time outside as you will inside so you're looking for a boat with more than one outdoor social area as well as covered and uncovered decks.

 Dormitory or private cabin?
-Sleeping quarters are always a squeeze.
+Sleeping quarters are usually a squeeze.

 Note: A roof can be a bonus, giving some relief from the sun - especially when hunting for waves a little further away.

-Most surf boats offer similar inclusions like airport collection, all meals, snack & soft drinks.
 Photography services usually aren't included (although some boats include them) so add this to the spreadsheet.
 Standard costs are USD 200 – USD 300 for photos per trip, per person.
 Also note the number of complimentary Bintang’s (beers).
 Most boats offer 2-3 free beers per person per night.
 Some will offer more.
+Some none.

-Note: A/C usually comes as standard throughout each boats sleeping cabins and indoor social areas.
+Note: A/C usually comes as standard throughout all sleeping cabins and indoor social areas.
 But it’s always good to ask.

 Outside deck areas are as important as the interior.